 But just after he completed his most recent task, the wizard he was fighting took out a weird crystal… and now there are stars everywhere.
 Will the floating, freezing skeleton find out what happened?
 Or will that wrecked spaceship on a collision path be the last thing going through his empty skull?

 Come join Douglas the magical skeleton as he tries to live a fulfilling life in a sci-fi universe!

-The decision to start a new life is never an easy one, but for Joe the transition was far more literal.
-After making the decision to become a permanent addition to a game world, it doesn't take him long to learn that people with his abilities are actively hunted.
+The decision to start a new life is never an easy one, but for Joe the transition was far from figurative.
+Becoming a permanent addition to a game world, it doesn't take long to learn that people with his abilities are actively hunted.
 In fact, if the wrong people gained knowledge of what he was capable of, assassins would appear in droves.

 Vengeful assassins.
 A treacherous companion.
 T-Rex Head Hands.

 After the Wolfman nation is shattered, Jaxon has enough spare time to advance his skills and specialize into a better class.
 Since Joe and his other teammates are either incapacitated or on a mission Jaxon does not believe in, the misunderstood chiropractor turned gamer strikes out on his own.

 The issue with creating your own path is that you have no idea what awaits you, especially when low charisma guarantees legendary misunderstandings.
 For Jaxon, that’s half the fun.

 Rexus is a Completionist Chronicles side quest focused on Jaxon and is meant to be read following Regicide.